jiffyclub/scipy-2013-git-testing/git/local/Readme.md

 - store a history of those changes
 - and manage merging of changes in versions with different change sets.

-There are a lot of verson control systems.
+There are a lot of version control systems.
 Wikipedia provides both a nice vocabulary list and a fairly complete table of some popular version control systems and their equivalent commands.

 Today, we'll be using git.
-Git is an example of a distributed version control system, distinct from centralized verson control systems.
+Git is an example of a distributed version control system, distinct from centralized version control systems.
 I'll make the distinction clear later, but for now, the list below will suffice.